Fender Play Review

 What’s Included and How it All Works

-When you first sign up for Fender Play you’ll be taken through a quick “survey” to see what style you want to learn in – pop/country/rock/blues/folk – and whether you want to learn acoustic/electric guitar, ukulele or bass.
+When you first sign up at play.fender.com, you’ll be taken through a quick “survey” to see what style you want to learn in – pop/country/rock/blues/folk – and whether you want to learn acoustic/electric guitar, ukulele or bass.

 Don’t worry, you’re not forced to only learn this, you can always change this later.